 On your last morning in Barcelona, visit the Fundació Joan Miró OR the Museu Picasso to get up close and personal with works by these world-renowned artists.

 Take in the sea air at the Barceloneta & Port Vell, an area of the city that underwent huge transformation for the 1992 Olympics.
 Once a small fishing harbour, it is now home to Barcelona’s most famous beach along with plenty of restaurants, cafés and small souvenir boutiques.

 Transfer to the airport and flight back to the UK.

 Testimonials about this trip:

 The Lyceum SchoolFantastic accommodation in an excellent location, and the coaches for transfers were great, prompt and reliable.

 St Paul's School for GirlsThe security system at the hostel was excellent, the key cards only take the pupils to their floor which was reassuring.

 Is this sample itinerary to Barcelona not quite what you want?
-Request a quote or get in touch on 0121 271 0121 or [email protected] so that we can plan your ideal school trip.
+Request a quote and let us know what you'd like instead.

 Need inspiration for your trip?